singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 As you can see, it's easy to install plugins and even Metalsmith itself is a plugin.

-Using the `npm ls` command it's possible to see the dependency tree with metalsmith and metalsmith-markdown.
+Using the `npm ls` command it's possible to see the dependency tree so far, with metalsmith and metalsmith-markdown.

 #### 5. Create build file
-To build our site, with plugins, we need to define an output folder and run a script.
-We're using a simple javascript for this and we've aptly named this script build.js.
+To build our site with these plugins, we need to define an output folder and run a script.
+We're using a simple javascript for this and we've aptly named this script build.js (since every time we run it, it will build the site).

 Create build.js and fill it in as seen below: